Why Lithium Orotate is Superior and SAFER than Lithium Carbonate

 So actually, this study proved the effectiveness of lithium orotate over lithium carbonate by the very result of the lower renal function at the same dosage.

-Real scientists (a real scientists is a person in the search of knowledge and truth, not for special interest) would have realized this obvious result, which in comparison, the lithium orotate was 700% in excess to that of lithium carbonate!
+Real scientists (a real scientist is a person in the search of knowledge and truth, not for special interest) would have realized this obvious result, which in comparison, the lithium orotate was 700% in excess to that of lithium carbonate!

 “This data suggest the possibility that lower doses of lithium orotate than lithium carbonate may achieve therapeutic brain lithium concentrations and relatively stable serum concentrations.”